ethyca/fidesops/docs/fidesops/docs/guides/database_connectors.md

 * `name`  is a  a human-readable name for your database.

 * `key`  is a string token that uniquely identifies your ConnectionConfig object.
-If you don't supply a `key`, the `name` value, converted to kebab-case, is used.
+If you don't supply a `key`, the `name` value, converted to kebab-case (slugified), is used.
 For example, if the `name` is `Application PostgreSQL DB`, the converted key is `application-postgresql-db`.

 * `connection-type` specifies the type of database.
 Valid values are `postgres`, `mongodb`, and `mysql`.